 As an additional benefit, TSTC also offers testing to obtain vital certification required by law to work with refrigerants during the service, repair or disposal of appliances and industrial process refrigeration.

-The program is also offered at the Fort Bend Technical Center.
+The program is also offered at the Fort Bend Technical Center and at the East Williamson County Higher Education Center in Hutto.